grommet/hpe-design-system-starter/README.md

 ### Node.js

 First, you will need to install [Node.js](https://nodejs.org/en/download/) on your local machine.
-What Node.js does is it takes all of our JavaScript code and coverts to a faster machine code, in which the computer can run on.
+Node.js takes JavaScript code and coverts to faster machine code that the computer can run on.

 ### Choosing a package manager